froz9/MolNetEnhancerMod/README.md

 7. Run the code as usual

-8. After finished, it will generate a CSV file called **Molnetenhancer** in your working directory
+8. After finishing, it will generate a CSV file called **Molnetenhancer** in your working directory

 ![Captura de pantalla 2025-02-27 172333](https://github.com/user-attachments/assets/e7754806-2f9d-414d-bffa-369e52cc434c)